dev-cj/icodeit/server/Readme.md

     ```
     * when running for first time, open another terminal shell into container and create db
         ```
-        docker exec -it apiserver-dev /bin/sh
+        docker exec -it apiserver-prod /bin/sh
         ```
         ```
         yarn db:push
         ```
-        restart the server or trigger server restart by saving a file
+        restart the server

 ## important
 playground connections with clients and active playgrounds data will get lost between server restart.